hammer-mt/thumb/README.md

 ##### Prompt Formation

+Prompts can be strings or arrays, and they can be Langchain prompt templates, chains or agents.
 When prompts are strings, they will be served as the user message for chat models.
 If you pass an array, the first message will be the `system` message, and following prompts in the array will be considered `user` and `ai` messages in alternating fashion (i.e. system, user, ai, user, ai, user... and so on).
-Prompts can be strings or Langchain prompt templates.
 You may also pass the prompt as a dictionary, with a `name`, `hypothesis`, `control`, and `pid` (prompt id), to have this displayed in the Gradio web interface and in the exported CSV.

 ```Python
 # set up a prompt templates for the a/b test